cvtsh248/intel4004/README.md

 # intel4004
-A WIP Intel 4004 emulator written in Rust
+A WIP Intel 4004 emulator written in Rust.
+All instructions have been implemented apart from WPM (E3) so far, but very few have been fully tested.

-So far I've implemented about half the of the instruction set.